 Pharmacological properties

-Vaxigrip contributes to the formation of high specific tissue and humoral immunity against influenza (strengthening of the body's defenses in a collision with epidemically relevant strains of the influenza virus types A and B included in this vaccine) in 80–95% of patients.
+Vaxigrip promotes the formation of high specific tissue and humoral immunity against influenza (strengthening the body's defenses when faced with epidemically relevant strains of influenza virus types A and B included in this vaccine) in 80–95% of patients.

-Antiviral antibodies, as a rule, are produced 10–15 days after vaccination, and immunity persists for 6–12 months.
+Antiviral antibodies, as a rule, are produced 10–15 days after vaccination, and immunity lasts for 6–12 months.

 Pharmacodynamics